Sarahjdes/100-days-of-code/log.md

 **Thoughts** After trying (very hard!) to install a Vagrant machine along with MongoDB, I gave up and went to work on some CSS image : a calendar

 [Daily CSS Images repo](https://github.com/Sarahjdes/dailycssimages)

+### Day 48: February 23rd 2017, Thursday

+**Today's Progress**: Express & MongoDB

+**Thoughts** Finished a tutorial I started Tuesday, I learned about the Update and Delete.
+I then re-installed Express, Npm and MongoDB to make my own app.
+I had this nutrition app project with a friend of mine.
+Nothing that will change the world, but it is going to be a fun exercice!

+### Day 49: February 24th 2017, Friday

+**Today's Progress**: MongoDB readings and BASH scripting for BievenueForce

+**Thoughts** I automated a nunch of tasks for work, and today was THE test.
+I've said it in the past, but as this is not something I was asked to build for work, but rather an initiative of my own to make my job easier AND learn new things, I am including it in my 100DOC.
+I added a few IF in my code.
+I will need to clean up my code, as there are a lof of outputs and other things that are saved that I don't really need.
+I'm also reading "MongoDB : The Definitive Guide" from O'Reilly, and it is super interesting!
+I really want to read the whole thing in order to know the possibilities of what can be done with MongoDB for my nutrition app.